Does homeowners insurance cover trampolines?

 Trampoline insurance — as a standalone product — does not exist.
 But homeowners can still get insurance coverage for trampolines through their homeowners insurance, assuming they choose a provider that does not specifically exclude trampolines.
 Remember, in some cases, you might need to meet certain requirements (e.g., put up a perimeter net) to get coverage through your standard home policy.
 And many insurers see trampolines as such a high-risk item that they simply exclude coverage.

 If trampolines are covered at all, they could be seen as a much higher risk to an insurance company, meaning your premiums may increase.
+Insurers may implement these increases to cover the added risk of injury or property damage related to having a trampoline.
+Of those two risks, the risk of bodily injury may be the most significant.
 If your insurance company’s policy excludes trampolines, you might want to shop around to other companies.

 What are the risks of not telling your insurance company about a trampoline?

-The risk of not telling your homeowners insurance company about your trampoline is that your provider would likely not cover any trampoline-related incidents.
-If a claim arises from a trampoline-related injury, or if you are found liable for an injury caused by a trampoline that you did not disclose to your homeowners insurance company, your insurer may choose to cancel your policy or not provide coverage for the claim.
+• Risk of claim denial or policy cancellation: If a claim arises from a trampoline-related injury or if you are found liable for an injury caused by a trampoline that you did not disclose to your homeowners insurance company, your insurer may choose to cancel your policy or not provide coverage for the claim.

 How can homeowners avoid trampoline claims altogether?

-- Positioning the trampoline away from concrete and fences
+• Keep the trampoline away from concrete and other hard sites.